flyingrhinonz/nccm/README.md

 Controls log level of messages sent by nccm to syslog.
 Use this for debugging.
 Default level is warning.
 Supported levels: debug, info, warning, error, critical

+`nccm_config_keepalive`:
+Sends a message through the encrypted channel every n seconds (0 to disable) to prevent idle sessions from being disconnected.

 Controls